mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 63 - Feature Envy/readme.md

 # Solutions

-1. Move method to the appropriate class.
+1. Move the method to the appropriate class.

 # Sample Code